Maroco0109/SMS-Filtering/README.md

-# Spam SMS Filtering with Natural language model and Image processing
+# Spam SMS Filtering with Natural language models

 1. About Project